 You Are Not Alone

 I realize how shocking this sounds but you must push forward and know that you are not alone – we are Together in This.
 While we haven’t won the war against Alzheimer’s, we are starting to win some battles.
 So stay strong and keep your head up.
-If you believe your loved one is starting to show symptoms of Alzheimer’s disease then please read our next article:
+If you believe your loved one is starting to show symptoms of Alzheimer’s disease then please read my next article:

 Does Your Loved One Have Alzheimer’s Disease?